-Q48.
-What would help me get an early release?
+(a) What would help me get an early release?

-Early release (liberazione anticipata) can be granted if you have participated in a re-educational course, and it consists of a reduction of 45 days for every six months of detention sentence, and if the remainder of the sentence does not exceed five years.
-If you have prior convictions, then you will be expected to serve more time in prison before an early release.
+Early release (liberazione anticipata) can be granted if you have participated in a re-educational course, and it consists of a reduction of 45 days for every six months of detention.

 You can be granted conditional release (i.e. parole, liberazione condizionale) if your behaviour indicates that your release would be successful.
-Conditional release can only be granted if you have already served 30 months in prison and at least half of the imposed
+Conditional release can only be granted if you have already served 30 months in prison and at least half of the imposed sentence, and if the remainder of the sentence does not exceed five years.
+If you have prior convictions, then you will be expected to serve more time in prison before an early release.